Polynomial chaos: Arbitrary polynomial chaos

 Recently chaos expansion received a generalization towards the arbitrary polynomial chaos expansion (aPC), which is a so-called data-driven generalization of the PC.
 Like all polynomial chaos expansion techniques, aPC approximates the dependence of simulation model output on model parameters by expansion in an orthogonal polynomial basis.
 The aPC generalizes chaos expansion techniques towards arbitrary distributions with arbitrary probability measures, which can be either discrete, continuous, or discretized continuous and can be specified either analytically (as probability density/cumulative distribution functions), numerically as histogram or as raw data sets.
 The aPC at finite expansion order only demands the existence of a finite number of moments and does not require the complete knowledge or even existence of a probability density function.
 This avoids the necessity to assign parametric probability distributions that are not sufficiently supported by limited available data.
 Alternatively, it allows modellers to choose freely of technical constraints the shapes of their statistical assumptions.
 Investigations indicate that the aPC shows an exponential convergence rate and converges faster than classical polynomial chaos expansion techniques.
-Yet these techniques are in progress but the impact of them on CFD models is quite impressionable.
+These techniques are yet in progress but their impact on computational fluid dynamics (CFD) models is quite impressive.

-Polynomial chaos & incomplete statistical information
+Polynomial chaos and incomplete statistical information

 In many practical situations, only incomplete and inaccurate statistical knowledge on uncertain input parameters are available.
 Fortunately, to construct a finite-order expansion, only some partial information on the probability measure is required that can be simply represented by a finite number of statistical moments.
 Any order of expansion is only justified if accompanied by reliable statistical information on input data.
 Thus, incomplete statistical information limits the utility of high-order polynomial chaos expansions.

-Polynomial chaos & non-linear prediction
+Polynomial chaos and non-linear prediction

 Polynomial chaos can be utilized in the prediction of non-linear functionals of Gaussian stationary increment processes conditioned on their past realizations.
 Specifically, such prediction is obtained by deriving the chaos expansion of the functional with respect to a special basis for the Gaussian Hilbert space generated by the process that with the property that each basis element is either measurable or independent with respect to the given samples.
 For example, this approach leads to an easy prediction formula for the Fractional Brownian motion.

 Bayesian polynomial chaos

-In a non-intrusive setting, the estimation of the expansion coefficients $c_{i}$ for a given set of basis functions $\Psi_{i}$ can considered a Bayesian regression problem by constructing a surrogate model.
+In a non-intrusive setting, the estimation of the expansion coefficients $c_{i}$ for a given set of basis functions $\Psi_{i}$ can be considered as a Bayesian regression problem by constructing a surrogate model.
 This approach has benefits in that analytical expressions for the data evidence (in the sense of Bayesian inference) as well as the uncertainty of the expansion coefficients are available.
 The evidence then can be used as a measure for the selection of expansion terms and pruning of the series (see also Bayesian model comparison).
 The uncertainty of the expansion coefficients can be used to assess the quality and trustworthiness of the PCE, and furthermore the impact of this assessment on the actual quantity of interest $Y$.